jeronimoluza/jeronimoluza.github.io/content/posts/geoterminal-is-out/index.md

 ### Conclusion

-That’s it for now! geoterminal is an open-source project still in development, contributions are always welcome!
+Thanks for reading! geoterminal is a work in progress, and like most open-source projects, it thrives on community input.
+It’s still under [active development](https://github.com/jeronimoluza/geoterminal), so if you have ideas, use cases, or want to help push the project forward—jump in!